lapalme/pyrealb/demos/README.md

 - `Bilinguo/bilinguo.py` : generation of translation drill exercises
 - `dev_example/dev_example.py`: examples of English and French expressions to be realized and checked against expected output, useful for debugging when adding a new expression and enabling tracing
+- `eliza/eliza-talk.py`: French version of Eliza.
+It illustrates some interesting features of pyrealb.
+See [this document](https://github.com/rali-udem/jsRealB/blob/master/demos/Eliza/Eliza_en_français.md) (in French) for an explanation and rationale.
+It is a Python translation of [this jsRealB demo](https://github.com/rali-udem/jsRealB/tree/master/demos/Eliza).
 - `evenementsDemo/evenements.py` : Description (in French) of a list of events, it creates HTML.
 - `flight_infos/README.md` : development of a RASA NLG server giving information about flights, aircrafts, etc...
 - `gen_from_words.py` : generation of English and French sentences  from a plain list of words, adding some structure.